botlabs-gg/yagpdb-docs-v2/content/docs/fun/soundboard.md

 ## Playing sounds

-You can check for an available list of sounds with the `-soundboard` command.
+You can check for an available list of sounds with the `/soundboard` command.
-Then, play it with the `-sb <sound name>` command.
+Then, play it with the `/soundboard <sound name>` command.
 Make sure that YAGPDB has the right permissions (i.e. connect to and speak in the voice channel).

 ## Deleting sounds